-Cheryl Bookout, Director of Operations, has a passion for art for social change.
+Cheryl Bookout, Executive Director, has a passion for art for social change.
 She has facilitated projects with artists such as Kim Abeles, Barbara T. Smith, Cheri Gaulke and Judy Chicago.
 She was the curatorial consultant for the exhibition shown at the Los Angeles Municipal Art Gallery: Multiple Vantage Points: Southern California Women Artists, 1980 – 2006 in 2007.
 Gloria Orenstein, Professor of Women in Literature and Art course at USC included Cheryl in The California Women Artist Project archived at the University of Southern California.
-Cheryl is past President of the Southern California Women’s Caucus for Art 2012 – 2016, member of the Desert Screenwriters Guild and has been a guest on numerous panels including: Los Angeles Contemporary Art Landscape, Brand Art Center, Glendale, CA; In Dialogue: June Wayne and the Rise of Women Artists, Pasadena Museum of California Art; Arts and Healing, El Museo del Barrio, NY, NY; Extant Women, Beacon Arts Building, Inglewood, CA; Finding Beauty through Struggle, California African American Museum, Los Angeles, CA. In 2016, Cheryl is part of the production team for two short films directed by Cheri Gaulke: I AM BE, Gloria’s Call and Sanctuary.
+Cheryl is past President of the Southern California Women’s Caucus for Art 2012 – 2016, member of the Desert Screenwriters Guild and has been a guest on numerous panels including: Los Angeles Contemporary Art Landscape, Brand Art Center, Glendale, CA; In Dialogue: June Wayne and the Rise of Women Artists, Pasadena Museum of California Art; Arts and Healing, El Museo del Barrio, NY, NY; Extant Women, Beacon Arts Building, Inglewood, CA; Finding Beauty through Struggle, California African American Museum, Los Angeles, CA. In 2016, Cheryl co-produced three short films: I AM BE, Gloria’s Call and Sanctuary.
 I AM BE is at the end of traveling the film festival circuit with nation-wide screenings and numerous awards.
 Gloria’s Call premiered on February 23, 2018 at the Los Angeles Convention Center in conjunction with the national College Art Association and Women’s Caucus for Art conferences and Sanctuary can be seen on the website: www.mil-tree.org.

 Amanda Quinn Olivar, Director, is a native Angeleno and is a Producer of Seeing is Believing: Women Direct, and West Coast editor for Curator magazine.
 She was raised surrounded by art & artists which led to her path as an arts advocate, and received the 2014 HeArt Award for her service with the arts organization A Window Between Worlds.
 She has curated a variety of exhibits at venues such as the Skirball Cultural Center, the Fresno Art Museum, Arte Americas, the Brand Art Center, John Wayne Airport and the Chaffey Art Association Museum.